-The following tips are among the best examples of how anyone can squeeze more savings out of their Walmart purchases, whether shopping online or in stores.
+The following tips are among the best examples of how anyone can squeeze more savings out of their in-store or online Walmart purchases.

 Walmart offers a service called Store Pickup for online purchases.
 So, if you shop online but your order is less than $35 — the minimum order required to qualify for free shipping — you can opt to have your order sent to your local store and pick it up there.